-We’re also sharing our trick to making these meatballs so tender and moist: slices of white bread soaked in milk are used to help bind the meat together, rather than dry bread crumbs which we’ve seen used in so many other Italian-style meatball recipes.
+We’re also sharing our trick to making these Italian-Style Meatballs so tender and moist!
+Slices of white bread soaked in milk are used to help bind the meat together, rather than dry bread crumbs which we’ve seen used in so many other Italian-style meatball recipes.

 - 3 eggs